 There are 60 species and a near 8,000 varietals of grapes found worldwide.
 We all recognize the lavish portrayal of grape consumption illustrated in Ancient Egyptian hieroglyphics, and you’d be lying if you said you’d never held a bunch of grapes above your head and slowly fed yourself like a queen.

-At the superstore we normally have to choose between “red” or “green” grapes, but this simplification does a horrible disservice to this spectacular fruit!
-Out of the 8,000 types of grapes, we’re going to extrapolate on the favourite 15.
+At the superstore, we normally have to choose between “red” or “green” grapes, but this simplification does a horrible disservice to this spectacular fruit!
+Out of the 8,000 types of grapes, we’re going to extrapolate on the favorite 15.

 Grapes Nutrition Facts Chart

 Blooming from June to September, Champagne grapes are some of the smallest grapes grown and they have a taste that is both sweet and tart.
 The grapes are crunchy and tender and they are small enough to give to kids without worrying about a choking hazard.
 Ironically, these grapes are not used for making wine or champagne but they are perfect for snacking on and eating raw.

 If you’ve ever tasted pure grape juice, you’ve likely tasted a Concord grape.
 The grapes were developed in Concord, Massachusetts in the late 1840s and have a bright, crisp flavor and bluish-purple color.
 They bloom from August to September and they have large seeds and skin that is very easy to peel.
 If you love grapes, the Concord is one variety that you’ll definitely wish to sample.